Siege of Mandalore

-The Siege of Mandalore is the collective name used to refer to the final story arc of the American 3D animated science fiction television series Star Wars: The Clone Wars.
+The Siege of Mandalore is the collective name used to refer to the four-part series finale of the American animated science fiction television series Star Wars: The Clone Wars.
 (Note: Attributed to multiple sources:) The story arc is composed of the episodes "Old Friends Not Forgotten", "The Phantom Apprentice", "Shattered", and "Victory and Death", which are respectively the ninth, tenth, eleventh, and twelfth episodes of the seventh season of the series.

 The series chronicles various events in the Clone Wars, a galactic conflict between the Galactic Republic and the Separatist Alliance that takes place during the Star Wars prequel trilogy.
 It primarily follows Jedi Knight Anakin Skywalker and his closest associates as they seek to help the Republic win the war.
 The arc takes place before and concurrently with the events of the film Revenge of the Sith, and follows Ahsoka Tano and Rex as they seek to liberate Mandalore from Maul, who had occupied it.
 After Maul's capture, Ahsoka and Rex are then forced to deal with the effects of Order 66.

 All four episodes were released weekly on the streaming service Disney+ in April and May 2020.
 The arc received critical acclaim, with reviewers finding it emotionally resonant and a worthy conclusion to the series.

 Plot

 "Old Friends Not Forgotten"

-Ahsoka Tano and Bo-Katan Kryze contact Anakin Skywalker and Obi-Wan Kenobi, asking them for help in apprehending Darth Maul in his new hideout on Mandalore.
+Ahsoka Tano and Bo-Katan Kryze contact Anakin Skywalker and Obi-Wan Kenobi, asking them for help in apprehending Maul in his new hideout on Mandalore.
 While Obi-Wan is apprehensive, Anakin and the 501st give Ahsoka a warm welcome until news arrives that General Grievous and the Separatists are attacking Coruscant.
 Upon Anakin's suggestion, Rex (field-promoted to commander) and part of the 501st accompanies Ahsoka to Mandalore, forcing Maul's loyalists under Gar Saxon into retreat.
 Bo-Katan apprehends Prime Minister Almec, while Ahsoka follows a trail into the city's tunnel network, only to walk right into Maul's trap.